Fine-Grained GRPO for Precise Preference Alignment in Flow Models: Granular-GRPO

 \subsection{Singular Stochastic Sampling}

-Traditional flow-based GRPO methods introduce SDE sampling at every step to inject stochasticity and uniformly assign the final image reward to each step's sampling direction.
+Traditional flow-based GRPO methods introduce ODE-to-SDE conversion sampling at every step to inject stochasticity and uniformly assign the final image reward to each step's sampling direction.
 According to Eq.~\ref{eq:adv}, the advantage $A_t^i$ of each sampling direction at step $t$ is equally assigned with $A_0^{i}$.
-However, the reward signal available only after multiple decision steps impedes the model's capability to link the final reward to each decision, thereby resulting in imprecise and sparse rewards.
+Notably, the reward signal available only after multiple decision steps impedes the model's capability to link the final reward to each decision, thereby resulting in imprecise and sparse rewards.

-To acquire a dense reward for each SDE sampling direction, a simple yet effective strategy is to confine the stochasticity to the single step selected for optimization.
-Firstly, we designate a set of candidate SDE timesteps $M \subset\{1, \ldots, T\}$ with $|M|=K\leq T$.
-As shown in Fig.~\ref{fig:pipeline}, given a prompt $\boldsymbol{c}$ and initial noise $\boldsymbol{x}_T$, each timestep denoted by $k \in M$ will be optimized in the training phase.
-Then, a common starting point $\boldsymbol{x}_k$ for the group is acquired using ODE sampling from Eq.~\ref{eq:ode}.
-Notably, the Singular Stochastic Sampling strategy employs SDE sampling only at $\boldsymbol{x}_k$ and samples $G$ distinct denoising directions to get the next noisy state $ \{\boldsymbol{x}_{k-1}^i\}^G_{i=1}$.
-Then each $\boldsymbol{x}_{k-1}^i$ undergoes $k-1$ steps of ODE sampling to generate a deterministic denoised image $\boldsymbol{x}_{0\gets k}^i$.
+In accordance with the design of DanceGRPO, we define $M$ as the first half of the denoising timesteps, i.e., \( M = \{T, T-1, \ldots, \lfloor T/2 \rfloor\} \).
+This selection prioritizes the early denoising steps, where the exploration space of the SDE is larger and significantly determines the overall direction of the entire denoising chain.
+In contrast, the improvements from GRPO in the later stages are relatively minor.
+Consequently, training is conducted exclusively on these timesteps after each round of group image sampling, thereby optimizing computational efficiency.
+Moreover, to acquire a dense reward for each SDE sampling direction, a simple yet effective strategy is to confine the stochasticity to the single step selected for optimization.
+As shown in Fig.~\ref{fig:pipeline}, given a prompt $\boldsymbol{c}$ and initial noise $\boldsymbol{x}_T$, for each timestep $k \in M$, a common starting point $\boldsymbol{x}_k$ for the group is acquired using ODE sampling from Eq.~\ref{eq:ode}.
+Then, our Singular Stochastic Sampling strategy employs SDE sampling only at $\boldsymbol{x}_k$ and samples $G$ distinct denoising directions to get the next noisy state $ \{\boldsymbol{x}_{k-1}^i\}^G_{i=1}$.
+Each $\boldsymbol{x}_{k-1}^i$ undergoes $k-1$ steps of ODE sampling to generate a deterministic denoised image $\boldsymbol{x}_{0\gets k}^i$.
 Based on our sampling strategy, the variance of the group reward $ \{R(\boldsymbol{x}_{0 \gets k}^i,\boldsymbol{c})\}^G_{i=1}$ is entirely determined by the distinct denoising directions introduced by the SDE sampling at step $k$.
-And a step-aware, precise advantage can be acquired:
+A step-aware, precise advantage can be acquired:

 Consequently, the $f(r, A, \theta, \varepsilon, \beta)$ in Eq~\ref{eq:org_j} can be formulated as:

 After the sampling phase is completed, the training of GRPO requires the computation of $p_\theta\left(\boldsymbol{x}_{k-1}^i \mid \boldsymbol{x}_k^i, \boldsymbol{c}\right)$ to obtain $r_k^i(\theta)$ refer to eq~\ref{eq:ratio}.
 In practice, each distinct sampling starting point $\boldsymbol{x}_k^i$ needs to be fed into the flow model to compute the corresponding ODE denoising direction $\boldsymbol{v}_k^i$.
 However, our sampling strategy shares a common starting point $\boldsymbol{x}_k$, allowing a group of $G$ samples to reuse the same $\boldsymbol{v}_k$, which in turn improves training efficiency.